markjprice/cs10dotnet6/book-links.md

 ## gRPC
 - gRPC: https://grpc.io
+- What’s new for gRPC in .NET 6: https://devblogs.microsoft.com/dotnet/grpc-in-dotnet-6/
 - Introduction to gRPC on .NET: https://docs.microsoft.com/en-us/aspnet/core/grpc/
 - gRPC as an alternative to WCF: https://devblogs.microsoft.com/premier-developer/grpc-asp-net-core-as-a-migration-path-for-wcfs-in-net-core/
 - How to use gRPC with ASP.NET Core: https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore